 The mission of the Pikes Peak Range Riders is to promote and support the Pikes Peak or Bust Rodeo, support the Pikes Peak Range Rider Foundation and to carry on our western heritage.

-The annual ride kicks off at the Colorado Springs Street Breakfast promoted and partnered with the City of Colorado Springs, Fort Carson, Sertoma and the Pikes Peak Range Riders.
+The annual ride kicks off at the Colorado Springs Western Street Breakfast promoted by and partnered with the City of Colorado Springs, Fort Carson, Sertoma and the Pikes Peak Range Riders.
 The breakfast is prepared and served by Fort Carson volunteers.
 The $5.00 breakfast includes eggs, pancakes, milk, coffee and juice and is free to children under five.
-Tokens for the breakfast may be purchased from Sertoma Club members in the Pikes Peak region, the morning of the breakfast, or in advance at the Boot Barn, Colorado Springs Business Journal, Colorado Springs Conservatory, or Northwestern Mutual.
-All proceeds from the breakfast go to benefit military charities.
+Tokens for the breakfast may be purchased the morning of the breakfast, or in advance at the Boot Barn, Colorado Springs Business Journal, Colorado Springs Conservatory, or Northwestern Mutual.
+All proceeds from the breakfast go to benefit local military charities.

 The Pikes Peak Range Riders ride out of downtown at 8:00 AM marking the 69th annual range ride, thirty-five of which have been around Pikes Peak.
 The City of Colorado Springs, private landowners, and the U.S. Forest Service have historically been very gracious in granting access and the permits necessary to reach our historical campsite at Gillette, Colorado.